myteeNatanwit/Carsales/README.md

 4-	Detail screen with photo horizontal scrolling.<br>

 ## Features
-1-	Add filter to filter out cars listed in specific state, assume major buyers will look into one state. <br>
+1-	Add filter for cars listed in specific state, assume major buyers will look into one state. <br>
 2-	Add car title to the detail screen, assume it will help clear buyer to know the car model.<br>

 # Screens